Margaret Murray Washington

-Margaret Murray Washington (March 9, 1865 - June 4, 1925) was an American educator who was the principal of Tuskegee Normal and Industrial Institute, which later became Tuskegee University.
-She also led women’s clubs.
+Margaret Murray Washington (née Murray; March 9, 1865 – June 4, 1925) was an American educator who was the principal of Tuskegee Normal and Industrial Institute, which later became Tuskegee University.
+She also led women's clubs, including the Tuskegee Woman's Club and the National Federation of Afro-American Women.
 She was the third wife of Booker T. Washington.
 She was inducted into the Alabama Women's Hall of Fame in 1972.

 Biography

 Margaret Murray was born on March 9 in Macon, Mississippi, in the early 1860s.
 Her birth year is unknown; her tombstone says she was born in 1865, but the 1870 census lists her birth year as 1861.
 She was one of ten children born to sharecroppers; an Irish immigrant father and a black American mother, a washerwoman and possibly former slave.
-Her father died when she was seven, and the next day she moved to live with a Quaker couple by the name of Sanders.
+Her father died when she was seven, and the day after his death she began living with a Quaker couple by the name of Sanders.
 They encouraged her to become a teacher, one of the few occupations available to women at the time.

 As a child, Murray spent much of her time reading and quickly excelled in school.
 By the age of fourteen, she was so advanced in her studies that the school offered her a teaching position.
-Determined to further her teaching career, at the age of nineteen, Murray enrolled in Fisk University, where she completed the college preparatory course in five years and college in four.
+Determined to further her teaching career, at the age of nineteen, Murray enrolled in Fisk University, where she completed the college preparatory course in five years and completed college in four.

 Marriage

-It was at Fisk that Murray first met Booker T. Washington.
-Regarding her as a model student, Washington asked her to take over the position of lady principal, formerly held by his deceased second wife.
+Murray met Booker T. Washington at Fisk University.
+Regarding her as a model student, Washington asked her to assume the position of lady principal, which had formerly been held by his deceased second wife, Olivia A. Davidson.
 By 1890, Murray was writing to Washington to express her deep feelings for him.
-He proposed the following year and, after some hesitation, Murray accepted Washington's proposal and they were married in 1893.
+He proposed the following year and, after some hesitation, Murray accepted Washington's proposal, and they were married in 1893.
 Murray and Washington shared a home with Washington's relatives and his children from his previous marriage until they moved into The Oaks, the homestead which the Tuskegee Institute built for their family in 1901.
-Washington was reluctant to share his feelings with Murray, and often left her to tend his children while he was away on business.
-Though Washington never got over the loss of his first two wives, he believed that Margaret provided a well-ordered household, and the two were generally happy with their marriage.
+Washington was reportedly reluctant to share his feelings with Murray, and often left her to tend his children while he was away on business.
+Though Washington still mourned the loss of his first two wives, he believed that Margaret provided a well-ordered household, and the two were reportedly happy with their marriage.
 Margaret wrote Washington's speeches and she helped her husband in expanding the school and traveled with him on his tours and speaking engagements.